laravel/docs/collections.md

 <a name="method-diffassoc"></a>
 #### `diffAssoc()` {#collection-method}

 The `diffAssoc` method compares the collection against another collection or a plain PHP `array` based on its keys and values.
+Multi-dimensional arrays (elements containing other arrays) are not supported.
 This method will return the key / value pairs in the original collection that are not present in the given collection:

     $collection = collect([
         'color' => 'orange',